4 Tips for Building a Safety Culture

 4. Keep Safety Top of Mind by Monitoring Progress and Addressing Any Issues Promptly

 It’s important to keep safety top of mind in your business by monitoring progress and addressing issues promptly.
 Safety should never be taken for granted, as even the smallest mistake can lead to a serious accident.
 When it comes to building a safety culture, make sure you have a system in place for tracking safety performance and addressing any problems that arise.
-If you do steps one through three but don’t track and address issues, then you’re still at risk of a workplace accident.
+If you do step one through three but don’t track and address issues, then you’re still at risk of a workplace accident.
 Also, employees can grow discouraged and stop reporting hazards if they feel like you’re not listening because you don’t address issues in a timely manner.
 Redlist’s Health Safety & Environmental (HSE) software can support you with this.
 With digital forms, real-time analytics, and automated safety workflows, our HSE software helps you better manage your safety plan and gives you all the tools for building a safety culture.

 Next Steps for Building a Safety Culture